Everest Gokyo Ri Trek

 Namche Bazaar: Acclimatization Day

 You will require an acclimatization day to adapt to the changing climate.
 To make the most of this time, you will hike up to Syangboche airport for an astonishing view of Everest (8848m) and the surrounding peaks of the Khumbu region.
 Then we will return to Namche Bazaar and visit the Sherpa Museum to glimpse Sherpa heritage.
-We will then spend the day enjoying the view of the enticing landscape and Sherpa Villages.
+We will then spend the day enjoying the view of the enticing landscape and the Sherpa Villages.
 O/N in Namche Bazaar.
 We included: Accommodation, Breakfast, Lunch, and Dinner.

 Day 04